-The monitoring showed that clients' instruments are based on a fair and market consistent price on a consistent basis.
+The monitoring showed that clients' instruments are consistently executed on a fair and market consistent price.

 H) Explanation of how the investment firm has used output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU, where applicable.